 Our cageless play center is really a place for your dog to do what dogs do best: romp, fetch, sniff around, nap and play with other dogs.
-We provide supervision as referees to be sure that dogs are properly interacting with each other.
+We provide supervision to be sure that dogs are properly interacting with each other.
 The dogs are most active in the morning and begin to settle down for a nap towards early afternoon.
 They usually find a favorite spot in one of the many Kuranda beds placed throughout the facility, the deck outside, or even the floor as many prefer.
 In the afternoon the fun usually begins again and excitement builds as dogs begin to leave after a full day and they know they will soon be picked up by their parents.
 You can join the private parent’s page on Facebook “Parents of Pups at Wags and Whiskers” for videos and pictures throughout the day.

 Yes.
 Our facility is equipped with 5 rooms to easily separate small, medium and large breeds.
 The small dogs are in a room of their own, while the medium and large dogs that play well with one another are welcome to join the big dog group.
 We will become acquainted with your dog’s personality and needs, therefore, we will know which playgroup is best.

 Collars, harnesses, bandanas, and jackets are removed to avoid the risk of entanglement.
 Please purchase a collar that is easy to take on and off when picking up and dropping off.
 We will not put harnesses on your dog when leaving at the end of the day due to the time it takes to put them on.
 Please take off any Seresto (flea and tick) collars before entering the facility as we cannot be liable for the loss of these collars.

 Sometimes.
 Dogs can sometimes have disagreements when playing with each other and we do everything we can to watch for behavioral signs that could lead to a dog becoming aggressive towards another dog.
 Fights are rare and minor squabbles are usually resolved by the attendant voicing their disapproval.
-We also have a few tools to distract dogs from behaviors such as humping, jumping on humans, pulling tails, and excessive barking.
+We also have tools to distract dogs from behaviors such as humping, jumping on humans, pulling tails, and excessive barking.
 We are here to provide a safe and fun experience for all.

 No. It is mandatory that all dogs whom are boarding or attending doggie daycare be spayed or neutered by 6 months and current on vaccinations.
-They have to be able to pass the initial evaluation during their first day of doggie daycare.
+They must pass the initial evaluation during their first day of doggie daycare.
 Due to the structure of our daycare/boarding program which is cage-free daycare, it is our policy to only accept dogs for boarding who have been through our doggie daycare program.
 We are not your typical daycare and do not rotate our dogs in and out of kennels all day.
-We cater to our repeat customers and don’t take new boarding clients without a trail day of doggie daycare.
+We cater to our repeat customers and don’t take new boarding clients without a trial day of doggie daycare.
 Our goal is to build a community of dogs who know one another and we have worked extremely hard to build this environment because we know dogs who know one another and are familiar with their environment will be happier, less anxious, and therefore we will have less risk for any negative issues to arise in a playgroup.
 If Wags and Whiskers cannot provide the right environment for your dog, we will do everything we can to find a professional facility that can accommodate you.

-Drop off hours are from 6:00 AM-6: 00 PM, 7 days a week, for both “Full Day” and “Half Day” visits and boarding.
-If your dog is not picked up by 6:00 PM you will incur a late fee.
+Drop off hours are from 6AM – 6PM, Monday through Friday.
+7AM – 6PM, Saturday and Sunday, for both “Full Day” and “Half Day” visits and boarding.
+If your dog is not picked up by 6 PM you will incur a late fee of $15.
 After 6:30 we will feed, water, and put your pup in a kennel for the night at boarding rates.